Nigel-Mark-Smith/virtualbox_centos_servers/README.md

 Create_a_web_server.txt|Creatind a web server|5
 Create_new_server_using_PXE.txt|Creating a new server use PXE|6
 APPENDIX_A.txt|Template for removal of a VM|N/A
-APPENDIX_B.txt|Process for install Guest Additions on VM|N/A
+APPENDIX_B.txt|Process for installing Guest Additions on VM|N/A